zsavajji/gmap-vue/packages/documentation/docs/code/README.md

 ## Vue-2 port of vue-google-maps

-This is a fork of the popuplar vue2-google-maps.
+This is a fork of the popular vue2-google-maps.
 As the author of the library no longer commit to maintain the project, we forked it to develop and maintain the project.

 ## CONTRIBUTORS NEEDED!